kr3v/haskell-gtd-nl/doc.md

 - features:
-  - go to module definition in import
   - when resolution fails, show the module for the requested word, if found;
     - consider caching the error(s) on per-module basis - like what lead to the error
   - apply cpphs via command + allow specify 'defined' stuff
   - go to symbol command (local hoogle)
   - add 'usage cases' (reverse go to definition)

+- performance:
+  - when file is saved, the cache is dropped for the directory; proposal: drop cache only if there's something new (like exports, imports, ...), but beware of file offsets changing

 - not-yet-supported:
   - 'good':
-    - operators
-    - qualifieds on the extension side
-    - Cabal `reexported-modules` (!!!)
     - Cabal options in general
   - 'bad':

 - nice-to-have: